“You can’t always get what you want but if you try sometimes, you might just find that you get what you need…”

 This is why it came as a bit of a surprise to me that starting in my mid-20s, it became increasingly clear that there’s much beauty to be found in not getting my way.

 As I started to take the time to reflect and look back on these seemingly negative experiences, I realized that even though I thought I was being let down by not having things work out the way I had expected to, most of the time, I end up being redirected to something even better than I originally wanted.

-As the ever so wise Dalai Lama said “Sometimes not getting what you want is a wonderful stroke of luck”.
-It is as if God or The Universe or whatever label you choose to call a force greater than ourselves, decided to intervene and let me know that whatever I wanted was not necessarily what I needed, or that the path that I’ve chosen was not necessarily the best way to get to what I wanted.
+It’s as if God or the Universe or whatever label you choose to call that force greater than ourselves, decided to intervene and let me know that whatever I wanted was not necessarily what I needed, or that the path that I’ve chosen was not necessarily the best way to get to what I wanted.

 Who knows?
-Maybe then you will find that not getting your way actually ended up being one of the best things to have happened to you and lead you to a life that is beyond that you could ever imagine for yourself.
+Maybe then you’ll find that not getting your way actually ended up being one of the best things to have happened to you.
+And because of it, you’ll be led to a life that is even better than you could ever imagine for yourself.